 Under the umbrella of Procurement U, NASPO began pursuing a number of higher education initiatives in 2016, with the overarching goal of elevating public procurement as a profession.
-Since 2016, NASPO has partnered with six colleges and universities across the country, serving each of its four regions.
+Since 2016, NASPO has partnered with eight colleges and universities across the country, serving each of its four regions.

 Why partner with Supply Chain Management Programs?

 NASPO chose to pursue Supply Chain Management departments at these public universities, as supply chain is the closest field of study to the work our state members do in public procurement.
 There is no university that provides an undergraduate degree in public procurement… yet!
 The NASPO team is working to change that with the help of our academic partners.
 You can view NASPO academic partners’ Supply Chain Management course list here.